 Here you will find property records (deeds, mortgages, and filed maps) for Brooklyn (Kings County) from 1697-present.
 Indexes; digitized present-1966, late-1890s-1960s as ledgers, grantor / grantee indexes, 1697-1966 on microfilm.

 Note: As of December 5, 2011, Brooklyn Real Property books [block and lot indexes, etc] will no longer be available at this office.
 On December 12, 2011, the books were relocated to the Queens Business Center.
-Microfilm/microfiche will still be available at the Brooklyn location, on the 6th floor of that building.
+Microfilm/microfiche of indexes and deeds will still be available at the Brooklyn location, on the 6th floor of that building.

-Brooklyn Historical Society Othmer Library, 128 Pierrepont Street, NY 11201.
+Center for Brooklyn History, Brooklyn Public Library, 128 Pierrepont Street, NY 11201.

-The Historical Society has an excellent a collection of abstracted land conveyances.
+The Center for Brooklyn History (CBH) has an excellent a collection of abstracted land conveyances.
 Each abstract typically contains a schematic map, information about location, names of grantor and grantee, date of transaction and record, and sometimes street numbers as well.
 The abstracts are searchable by block and lot number.
-The full land conveyances abstracted here are available at 210 Joralemon Street: use the liber / page number in the abstract to find the full record at the City register's Office.
-Any house historian or genealogist interested in Brooklyn would be advised to consider visiting the Brooklyn Historical Society, where they will also find an excellent collection of maps, photographs, and city directories for the area.
+The full land conveyances abstracted here are available at 210 Joralemon Street: use the liber / page number in the abstract to find the full record at the City Register's Office.
+Brooklyn.
+Any house historian or genealogist interested in Brooklyn would be advised to consider visiting the CBH, where they will also find an excellent collection of maps, photographs, and city directories for the area.